ChromeWax/LanternFall/README.md

 # LanternFall
 A website aimed to raise awareness of the invasive species of lanternflies.
 Users can sign up to view a map of their area.
 On the map, the user can see pins from other users.
-These pins are posts that signal the kill of a lanternfly.
+These pins are posts from other users that signal the kill of a lanternfly.
 The user can post their kills with an image and text.
 That post will then show up on the map

 # Website
 * Website: [LanternFall.com](https://lanternfall.com/)